 Dishwasher pellets/single dose packs are also widely available in the marketplace.
 They are NOT interchangeable with laundry detergent packs.
-If you remove them from their original packaging to place in decorative containers, be certain to label carefully so they don't get mixed up with laundry pods.
+If you remove packs and pods from their original packaging to place in decorative containers, be certain to label each carefully so they don't get mixed up with laundry pods.
 Many dishwasher pellets contain ingredients that can permanently bleach fabrics.
 Beware!

 How Many Laundry Detergent Pods Should I Use?

 As you know, single dose laundry detergent pods cost more to use per load than liquid or powder detergent; so, it is wise to use the correct number to save money.